 the closed-access nature of the exclusive concession contracts afforded natural gas LDCs in Brazil; and

-competitive effects of regulations that allow electric distribution companies to contract with related generation companies for up to 30% of their requirements.[Check?]
+competitive effects of regulations that allow electric distribution companies to contract with related generation companies for up to 30% of their requirements.

-SoCal’s integrated regional asset portfolio allows SoCal to mitigate the adverse effects of these constraints through participation in decision-making at critical points throughout the energy value chain and superior access to information across industry segments. [check]
+ESA’s integrated regional asset portfolio allows ESA to mitigate the adverse effects of these constraints through participation in decision-making at critical points throughout the energy value chain and through superior access to information across industry segments.

 Flexibility and Optionality

-Cross-country political and regulatory flexibility – SoCal’s presence and experience across the borders of the Southern Region’s regulatory and political environment has been and will continue to be valuable in responding to changes in this environment.
-SoCal’s cross-country position and the flexibility it affords adds significant value to SoCal’s vertically integrated portfolio.
+Cross-country political and regulatory flexibility – ESA’s presence and experience across the borders of the Southern Region’s regulatory and political environment has been and will continue to be valuable in responding to changes in this environment.
+ESA’s cross-country position and resulting flexibility adds significant value to ESA’s vertically integrated portfolio.

-Cross-commodity flexibility – SoCal’s portfolio of gas, liquids and electric assets in the Southern Region provides opportunities to create additional value across the entire energy value chain as the Brazilian markets rapidly open and expand.
-There is no other position in the Southern Region that provides the same degree of flexibility and optionality between commodities.
-In Brazil, power markets are opening rapidly, while gas markets remain closed.
-As a result, SoCal has a distinct market advantage in providing one-stop energy packages combining gas, liquids and electricity.
+Cross-commodity flexibility – ESA’s portfolio of gas, liquids and electricity assets in the Southern Region provides opportunities to create additional value across the entire energy value chain as the Brazilian markets rapidly open and expand.
+[No other position in the Southern Region provides the same degree of flexibility and optionality between commodities.]
+In Brazil, power markets are opening rapidly, while gas markets remain essentially closed.
+As a result, ESA has a distinct market advantage in providing one-stop energy packages combining gas, liquids and electricity.

-Cross-basin flexibility – CEG/CEG-Rio and the Gaspart LDCs have access to multiple sources of and outlets for natural gas, thereby maximizing the flexibility and optionality of their responses to market opportunities.
-These gas LDCs have access to low-cost, flexible (i.e., with lower take-or-pay commitments) Brazilian gas from the Campos, Santos and Northeast Brazilian Basins which provide a means for significant interruptible sales to industrial customers.
-In a competitive market for power generation, these LDCs are able to offer flexibility and optionality in their fuel supply arrangements for new generation facilities, and to blend imported and Brazilian gas prices and optimize take-or-pay commitments.
+Cross-basin flexibility – CEG/CEG-Rio and the Gaspart LDCs (collectively, the “LDCs”) have access to multiple sources of and outlets for natural gas, thereby maximizing the flexibility and optionality of their responses to market opportunities.
+The LDCs have access to low-cost, flexible (i.e., with lower take-or-pay commitments) Brazilian gas from the Campos, Santos and Northeast Brazilian Basins providing a means for significant interruptible sales to industrial customers.
+In the competitive power generation market the LDCs offer flexibility and optionality in their fuel supply arrangements for new generation facilities, blend imported and Brazilian gas prices and optimize take-or-pay commitments.

-Efficient monetization of gas reserves – For gas producers and marketers in the Southern Cone, SoCal presents the opportunity to accelerate the monetization of their gas reserves.
-SoCal’s broad market presence facilitates optimum structuring of commercial arrangements and risk allocation through its access to transmission capacity and to large, growing and captive markets, as well as through its contractual flexibility.
+Efficient monetization of gas reserves – For gas producers and marketers in the Southern Cone, ESA presents the opportunity to accelerate the monetization of their gas reserves.
+ESA’s broad market presence facilitates optimal structuring of commercial arrangements and risk allocation through its access to transmission capacity and to large, growing and captive markets, as well as through its contractual flexibility.

 Financial Profile

-Attractive portfolio of current income and operating cash flows with high growth potential – From a financial perspective, SoCal consists of a highly attractive mix of businesses with strong and reliable operating cash flows, such as TGS, Elektro and CEG/CEG-Rio, as well as greenfield and brownfield projects with significant potential growth in cash flows as their activities increase rapidly over the next two to five years.
+Attractive portfolio of current income and operating cash flows with high growth potential – From a financial perspective, ESA consists of a highly attractive mix of businesses with strong and reliable operating cash flows, such as TGS, Elektro and CEG/CEG-Rio, as well as greenfield and brownfield projects with significant potential growth in cash flows as their activities increase rapidly over the next two to five years.
 These include Transredes, BBPL, the Gaspart LDCs, the Cuiabá Project, Riogen and Puerto Suarez.
-Based on its asset portfolio, SoCal estimates that its EBITDA (including management fees and affiliate transactions, but excluding corporate overhead) will grow by 30.9% and 25.4% in 2001 and 2002, respectively, and its net income will grow by 49.0% and 36.5% in 2001 and 2002, respectively.
+Based on its asset portfolio, ESA estimates that its EBITDA (including management fees and affiliate transactions, but excluding corporate overhead) will grow by 31.3% and 22.9% in 2001 and 2002, respectively, and its net income will grow by 52.4% and 33.7% in 2001 and 2002, respectively.

-[The financial information included herein demonstrates:
+The financial information included herein demonstrates:

 the strong operating cash flows generated by ESA in 1999, a year of weak economic growth and high interest rates in Latin America as a whole;

-the strong operating cash flows generated by ESA in 1999, a year of weak economic growth and high interest rates in Latin American

-the exceptional growth potential in revenues, cash flows and earnings; and
+the exceptional growth potential in revenues, operating cash flows and earnings; and